Invite your children to explore fall with with this fun fall leaves art activity.

 Children don’t need to be told what to make and how to make it.
 Crafts are fun, but children also need the opportunity to create something all their own.
 This invitation to create with fall leaves provides the perfect opportunity to do just that.

-In this open-ended activity, children will create using fall leaves.
+In this open-ended Fall leaf activity, children will create using fall leaves.
 There is no right or wrong way to do this.
 Allow the children to choose how to use the materials placed in front of them and what they will make.
 This gives them the opportunity to explore their own creativity and practice using art materials.

-Fall Leaves Art Supplies
+Supplies Needed For Fall Leaves Art Activity

 - Fall leaves